[3 MIN READ]

 Teens, mainly boys, and young men are more prone to getting pilonidal disease.
 But kids in particular may be so distressed by this condition that they don’t know who to turn to.

 Parents might not be their first choice, but parents who are aware of the disease can help a suffering child.

 What is pilonidal disease?

-Pilonidal disease occurs when hair and debris become imbedded in skin at the top of the buttocks, usually close to the tailbone.
+Pilonidal disease occurs when hair and debris become embedded in skin at the top of the buttocks, usually close to the tailbone.
 Over time, a significant amount of hair and debris can accumulate, causing a cavity to develop under the skin.
 These cavities can be much larger than they seem on the surface.

 A perfect storm of repeated skin irritation, a moist and warm environment, the collection of hair or debris, and bacteria can lead to an infection.
 When this happens, a painful abscess can develop in the cavity and pus may start draining from the area.

 While anyone can get pilonidal disease, boys and men are most affected, likely because girls and women tend to have less and finer body hair.